rudolfgrauberger/sonar-cxx-wiki/Compilers.md

 The Community C++ Plugin supports feeding compiler warnings as violations into SonarQube.
 Here is a quick guide how to run the supported compilers and catch needed relevant output.

+**IMPORTANT**: Quality rules have to be activated in order to enable the import of warnings.
+Please see [Activate quality rules](https://github.com/SonarOpenCommunity/sonar-cxx/wiki/Activate-quality-rules) for more info.

 ### GNU C++ Compiler
 To feed GCC warnings into SonarQube, make sure to: